-Compost berms are field fabricated linear mounds made by blowing coarse compost through a rolling mold.
+Compost berms are field fabricated linear mounds made by blowing coarse compost through a rolling mold or by placing compost along contour line with equipment.
 The weight and unconstrained nature of the compost causes the compost berm to conform to surface irregularities of the ground.
 Embedding compost berms is not necessary.
+Wood chips can be substituted for compost with Agency approval.
+Wood chips can be chipped from debris obtained from site clearing.